Each of CMAT's four tracks uniquely prepares students for valuable careers and/or graduate study.

 In the Human Communication Studies Track, students learn oral and written communication skills much desired by employers in a wide variety of business contexts.
 By focusing on skills in one-on-one, small group, public and media environments, students are prepared to develop effective relationships necessary to succeed in today’s workforce.
 Our instruction also addresses the ever-increasing impact of new technologies and cultural diversity that shapes our interaction.
 This Track’s focus on organizational, interpersonal and intercultural communication uniquely prepares students for graduate study and careers in: Human Resources (personnel manager, training specialist, technical writing specialist), Education (guidance counselor, teacher, special programs planner, team leader), Event Planning (meeting manager, conference planner, special events coordinator, marketing associate), Government (communication specialist, speech writer, lobbyist, facilities coordinator), and Healthcare (training specialist, wellness manager, community relations).

-Students in the Journalism/Public Relations Track learn the principles of journalism and public relations, including the traditions, issues and theories underlying both fields.
-Students in this track are prepared for graduate study and careers in newspapers and online publications (reporter, copy editor, editorial writer, photographer, researcher), Public Relations in the Government sector (lobbyist, public information officer) and in Business/Industry (account writer, corporate communications, speech writer, media relations, crisis specialist, grant writer, researcher, community relations professional, event and meeting management, publishing, copywriter, internal publications editor) as well as Social Media (blogging, citizen journalism, online social networks management).
+Students in the Strategic Communication/Public Relations Track learn the principles of organizational communication and public relations, including the traditions, issues and theories underlying both fields.
+The track equips students to meet the demand for public relations professionals with the knowledge and sills necessary to write and design messages; develop materials employing a range of print, visual and digital media; and execute campaigns that meet the strategic goals of clients and successfully reach a range of audiences.
+Students in this track are prepared for graduate study and careers in corporate communication, media relations, corporate and agency public relations, public affairs in the government sector (lobbyist, public information officer) and in Business/Industry (account writer, corporate communication, speech writer, grant writer, researcher, community relations professional, event and meeting management, publishing, copywriter, internal publications editor) as well as Social Media (blogging, online social networks management).

 The Media Production Track meshes the theoretical with the practical and helps prepare students for a wide range of careers in the electronic media industry or for graduate study.
 Upon completion, students are ready to enter the industry as content creators in both traditional media outlets and Internet-based organizations.
 Graduates of the Media Production Track are now: producers and writers for prime time television shows (Criminal Minds), producers and writers for national networks (National Geographic Channel, ESPN, Comcast SportsNet), on-air meteorologists, news photographers, multimedia engineers, movie critics, entrepreneurs, college professors, and owners of production companies.